Bearded seal: Vocalization

-The vocalizations produced by the bearded seal are very unique, possibly because their trachea is different from that of other Northern Pacific phocids.
+The vocalizations produced by the bearded seal are unique, possibly because their trachea is different from that of other Northern Pacific phocids.
 A majority of the rings in the trachea are incomplete with only a membrane attaching the two ends.

 The sounds of the bearded seal usually consist of a long oscillating trill lasting for a minute or more followed by a short, deep moan.
 This "song" is often repeated frequently.
 The number of call types within a population can vary geographically, with four types found in Svalbard and eleven in the Western Canadian Arctic.
 The most frequent sounds are trills, moans, and sweeps.
 A sweep can be compared to a short trill.

 Bearded seals produce distinct trills from late March to late June, with a decline in rhythmicity in late May and June.
 This timeline coincides with their breeding and pupping season, which is from April to May.
 The repetitive and transmittable nature of bearded seal trills leads researchers to believe that they are utilized for communication, likely during courtship and breeding.
 Males use these sounds to establish mating territories and communicate their fitness, but it is likely that females produce these sounds as well.